 The entry of organized players in the refurbished smartphone market is augmenting the sales of refurbished smartphones.
 Besides the metropolitan cities, tier 2 and tier 3 cities also demonstrate growing demand for such smartphones due to affordability and accessibility that has been eased by refurbishing players.

 These refurbishing companies have benchmark processes to extend the longevity of smartphones with additional value-added services.
-As a result, the consumer gets the similar rights of purchasing a brand-new smartphone when actually buying a refurbished one.
+As a result, the consumer gets the similar rights of purchasing a brand-new smartphone when buying refurbished gadgets.
 Additionally, this can keep customers steer clear of false or deceptive selling as well as misleading promotions.

 The refurbished smartphone market is triggering several benefits that were once unimaginable to capitalize on.
 With accelerated refurbished smartphone adoption across tier 2 and 3 cities, the market is harmonizing the demand and supply of advanced smartphones in the market.
 Additionally, it is creating a cult of technologically advanced smartphone users that can be a game-changer in enabling India’s digital transformation journey.